“Latch and Lurch” — how undisciplined thought harms companies

 As human beings we have a propensity to latch on to concepts.
 We tend to value or assign higher importance to things we do understand at any given point, while devaluing things we don’t understand.

 In a sense this is a necessary by-product of our biology and evolution.
 Every day we are required to make decisions for our survival, and in order to make those decisions we need to believe that we have the whole picture and that the variables we understand are the most important variables.
-Otherwise life and choices would be like an equation with more than one unknown — an unsolvable conundrum.
+Otherwise life and choices would be like an equation with too many unknowns — an unsolvable conundrum.
 It’s fascinatingly against our nature to realise that perhaps we don’t have enough information to make a decision, and the corollary, it’s fascinatingly within our nature to make leap-of-faith assumptions about things.

 Latch: Grasping a concept tends to blow it up in our minds